SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 to edit your agent, you can also copy the Developer Access Token value.
 Step 4: [Input token into Pepper Chat → See central panel for instructions]

+For now, please do not use V2 agents.

+BETA:
-For V2 agents, setup consists of providing us with your keypath file.
+V2 agents, setup consists of providing us with your keypath file.

 V2 Instructions:
 Follow the instructions here to download your keypath file: